Decommission Beach Sewer in Manette (OF-4 to EB-2)

 Funding

+The project is included in the Wastewater Capital Improvement Plan with a budget of $6,350,000.
 This project is funded by two loans through the Department of Ecology Clean Water State Revolving Fund loan.
-The first loan will fund design only, in the amount of approximately $913,000.
-The second loan will fund construction for an estimated $5.5M, for a total project cost of approximately $6.33M
+The first loan is design only for $823K.
+The second loan is for construction for $5.18M.

 Schedule